To access LDAP synchronization functionalities, you must install the plugin "ldap-import".

 Roles are maintained during subsequent imports and updates.

-In the future, simply ascribe new users to those groups in order to assign them the desired roles.
+In the future, simply assign new users to this/ese group(s) in order to give them the desired roles.

 As new versions are released, new roles and improvements to features are regularly added to BlueMind.